 CERCLA authority and the expertise of Superfund program personnel were employed in the response to the September 11 terrorist attacks, and the cases of anthrax-contaminated mail.
 On December 4 EPA Administrator Whitman said that EPA had spent \$7.5 million so far for its testing and cleanup activities at both the World Trade Center and in anthraxcontaminated buildings, including postal facilities and on Capitol Hill; the total could reach \$20 million, she said.
 Whitman also said she would ask Congress in the future for legislative authority to recover some of the costs of anthrax-related cleanups, and to indemnify contractors against liability while performing those cleanups.
 The FY2002 DOD Appropriations Act (P.L.
 107-117) signed by the President January 10, 2002, provided an additional \$41,292,000 for Superfund, to remain available until expended, for emergency expenses to respond to the September 11, 2001, terrorist attacks and to support activities related to countering terrorism.
 Also, the FY2002 Supplemental Appropriations bill, H.R.
-4775, includes \$12.5 million to reimburse EPA for anthrax investigations and cleanup of the Capitol Complex; the bill was signed by the President on August 2, 2002.
+4775 (P.L.
+107-206), included \$12.5 million to reimburse EPA for anthrax investigations and cleanup of the Capitol Complex; the bill was signed by the President on August 2, 2002.

-There are also efforts to renew the taxes that feed the Superfund Trust Fund.
+There were also efforts to renew the taxes that feed the Superfund Trust Fund.
 Representative Pallone's H.R.
-4060, introduced March 20, 2002, would reinstate the Superfund taxes and also would renew the tax for the Oil Spill Liability Trust Fund, and extend the tax for the Leaking Underground Storage Tank Trust Fund, both until September 30, 2007.
-Senator Baucus's S. 2944 would do the same through 2012.
-Senator Boxer's S. 2596 would renew the Superfund taxes only, until December 31, 2012.
+4060, introduced March 20, 2002, would have reinstated the Superfund taxes and also would have renewed the tax for the Oil Spill Liability Trust Fund, and extended the tax for the Leaking Underground Storage Tank Trust Fund, both until September 30, 2007.
+Senator Baucus's S. 2944 would have done the same through 2012.
+Senator Boxer's S. 2596 would have renewed the Superfund taxes only, also through 2012.

 A letter from the EPA Inspector General to Representative John Dingell, released July 1, 2002, indicated that cleanups at 33 NPL sites would halt because they did not receive funds in FY2002.
-The agency disputed the information, saying there were not more than 18 such sites; the discrepancy is due to some sites not receiving funds until the second half of the fiscal year, and others not yet being in the construction phase.
+The agency disputed the information, saying there were not more than 18 such sites; the discrepancy was due to some sites not receiving funds until the second half of the fiscal year, and others not yet being in the construction phase, according to EPA.